Bio, Tour Dates, Photos,

 Professor Louie and The Crowmatix

 This is a band I play with form time to time.
 Louie and I have been friends for some time now.
 He was also the keyboard player on all of The Memphis Pilgrims live shows.
-Last year we recorded an album for Woodstock Records called Flying High.
-I recorded a version of my song "Last Train Out" for the album which features the legendary keyboardist from The Band, Garth Hudson.
-You should check out Woodstock Records for more info on the band as well as the other cool albums and artists they have on the label.
+I recorded a version of my song "Last Train Out" on their album Flying High which features the legendary keyboardist from The Band, Garth Hudson.
+I have since re-mixed and re-mastered the song and it now also appears on my CD We Are All One.
+You should check out Woodstock Records for more info on the band as well as my CDs and the other cool albums and artists they have on the label.

 Kerry Kearney Band